ahtasham637/hakbah_task/README.md

 ### `npm install`

 ### Prerequisite
-Rename the `.env.example` and add mongodb credentials.
+Rename the `.env.example` to `.env` and add mongodb credentials and JWT key.

 ### `npm run start:dev`